um-tech-evolution/slatkin-exact-tools/README.md

 ```

 Keep in mind that all the code here is released under the GPL, so there may be
-implications if you decide to distribute your Julia application, you may want
+implications if you decide to distribute your Julia application.
+You may want
 to include the full source in your project, or even just include this
 repository as a submodule if you are using Git.